m-asahi/mruby-WiringPi/README.md

  - cross build support

 ## License
-This software is licensed under the same license terms of WiringPi (https://github.com/WiringPi/WiringPi).
+This software is licensed under the same license terms of [WiringPI](http://wiringpi.com).